Chat with a PHSC Advisor

-Advisors are available on this chat service Thursday from 11:00am until 1:00pm, except for University holidays.
+Advisors are available on this chat service Wednesdays from 2:00pm until 4:00pm and Thursdays from 10:00am until 12:00pm except for University holidays.
 You do not need to register for these chat sessions in advance.
 To begin your session, click on the “chat with us, we are online” button.

 NOTE: If you do not see a “chat with us” icon at the bottom, the service is not currently staffed.

 We will not be able to answer admissions questions and provide answers to questions about admissions requirements, receipt of documents, transcript evaluation, or transfer credits.

 At times, chat may be quite busy with only one advisor responding to multiple students at once.
 Your patience is appreciated.

 - Feel free to ask the PHSC live chat advisor any advising questions.
 If your question falls under the scope of another office within the college, the advisor will gladly point you in the right direction.
 Not every office has a live chat client though, so you should be prepared to receive an office’s phone number or email address as a form of contact.